salrashid123/kubehelloworld/README.md

 ###Call Flow
-The following shows the call flow between the calls as a
+The following shows the call flow between the the frontend and backend.

+For a detailed description of the proxy and VIPs, see [Kubernetes Services](http://kubernetes.io/v1.0/docs/user-guide/services.html#ips-and-vips)

 ![Call Flow](images/kube_flow.png)